popphp/pop-storage/README.md

 OVERVIEW
 --------
-`pop-storage` is a storage wrapper component that provides interchangeable adapters to easily manage and switch between different storage resources, such as the local disk or a cloud-based storage platform, like AWS S3.
+`pop-storage` is a storage component that provides interchangeable adapters to easily manage and switch between different storage resources.
+Supported storage adapters are:

+- AWS S3
+- Microsoft Azure
+- Local Disk

 `pop-storage` is a component of the [Pop PHP Framework](http://www.popphp.org/).